MicrosoftDocs/appcenter-docs/docs/distribution/inappupdates.md

  3. Why do testers not see an in-app update message when a new version of the app is released?
 - Multiple scenarios can cause testers to not get in-app update notifications:
     - App Center SDK distribute feature is disabled.
 App Center SDK distribute feature must be enabled and initialized at app launch.
 If testers installed a version with the distribute feature disabled, they would need to install the latest version manually.
+    - Automatic check for update is disabled.
+If automatic check for update is disabled, the app will not check for the new releases at the app startup.
+The check will happen at the time **checkForUpdate** is called.
     - Release version of your app is incorrect for a new release
       - For Android: increment version code.
       - For iOS: increment CFBundleShortVersionString and conform to semantic versioning standards